square/rack-servlet/CONTRIBUTING.md

 Contributing
 ============

-If you would like to contribute code to Rack Servlet you can do so through GitHub by forking the repository and sending a pull request.
+If you would like to contribute code to Rack Servlet, please [fork the repository][github-fork] on GitHub and send a pull request.

-When submitting code, please make every effort to follow existing conventions and style in order to keep the code as readable as possible.

-Where appropriate, please provide unit tests or integration tests.
-Unit tests should be JUnit based tests and can use either standard JUnit assertions or FEST assertions and be added to `<project>/src/test/java`.
+Please provide tests to demonstrate your feature.
+Tests should be JUnit-based and use [FEST assertions][fest-assertions].

 Please make sure your code compiles by running `mvn clean verify`.
-Additionally, consider using [Travis-CI] to validate your branches before you even put them into pull requests.
+Additionally, consider using [Travis-CI][travis-ci] to validate your branches before you even put them into pull requests.
 All pull requests will be validated by Travis-CI and must pass before being merged.